LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ------------  ------------------  ----------------------
 web.1         up for 10s          target/start
 ```

+It's started, you can now open it in your browser.

 > Your first application is now up and running in production!